samueldsingh/data-engineering/sql/4-functions.md

 -- AVG function to calculate the average of a column SELECT AVG(age) FROM customers;  -- Average age of customers

+-- CONCAT all the product names for each order
+SELECT order_id, GROUP_CONCAT(product_name ORDER BY product_name ASC SEPARATOR ', ') AS products
+FROM orders
+GROUP BY order_id;
 ```

    - **Date and Time Functions:** These functions operate on date and time values.
 Examples include: